cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

   case, except that there is a single cluster with a large number of endpoints.
 The goal is that the xDS server will send different subsets of endpoints to different clients, thus avoiding unwanted connections when there are large numbers of both servers and clients.
-(At Google, this is referred to as "subsetting", but it's a different feature than the one that Envoy uses that term for.)
-In this case, it is desirable for the xDS server to determine the subset of endpoints to assign to each client.
+In this case, it is desirable for the xDS server to determine the subset of endpoints to assign to each client (or possibly equivalent class of clients).
 - **Selecting which cluster to send a client to based on an ACL.**  In this use-case, there are two different network paths that can be used to access the endpoints: one goes directly to the endpoints, with